kelwyres/Bactabolize/README.md

 The ability of a draft model to produce biomass on minimal media is assessed during creation.
 When a model fails this test, troubleshooting information describing metabolites, reactions, and genes required to produce biomass is written to disk.

 In order to fix the model you must then add these missing reactions into a 'patch' file.
 Only the reactions are required, their metabolites and associated genes (if any) will be added automatically.
-Then the `metabolic patch_model` command can be run, which will perform targeted gap-filling to repair the model.
+Then the `bactabolize patch_model` command can be run, which will perform targeted gap-filling to repair the model.
 Example `patch.json` file:

 ```json
 {